Shuddhadvaita: Metaphysics

-The school of in-essence monism or purified non-dualism of Vallabha sees equality in "essence" of the individual self with God.
+Vallabha's school of 'in-essence monism' or 'purified non-dualism' sees equality in "essence" of the individual self with God.
 There is no real difference between the two (like the analogy of sparks to fire).
 However, unlike Shankara's Advaita, Vallabha does not deny God as the whole and the individual as the part.
-The individual soul is not the Supreme (Satcitananda) clouded by the force of avidya, but is itself Brahman, with one attribute (ananda) rendered imperceptible.
+According to Vallabha, the individual soul is not the Supreme (Satcitananda) clouded by the force of avidya, but is itself Brahman, with one attribute (ananda) rendered imperceptible.
 The soul is both a doer and enjoyer.
-It is atomic in size, but pervades the whole body through its essence of intelligence (like sandalwood makes its presence felt through its scent even if sandalwood can't be seen).
+It is atomic in size, but pervades the whole body through its essence of intelligence (just as sandalwood makes its presence felt through its scent even if it cannot be seen).